Why is my organization listed on Equaldex?

 Writing Style

-• Be factual, verifiable, and precise.
+- Be factual, verifiable, and precise.
 Avoid subjective statements.
 Don't include statements that are hard to prove, like "conversion therapy doesn't happen in [region]."
-Don't include broad statements unless it's verified with a reputable source and/or data.
+Don't include broad statements or speculation unless it's attributed to a reputable source and/or data.

 Content To Include